untangle/mfw_docs/sdwanrouter.rst

 Welcome to the SD-WAN Router documentation.
 The Untangle SD-WAN Router is a lightweight, network edge solution that includes two key capabilities

-- advanced routing capabilities to deliver optimized
+- advanced routing capabilities to deliver optimized network performance
-- a built-in, intelligent firewall to ensure the network is always secure.
+- a built-in, intelligent firewall to ensure the network is always secure

 Used in conjunction with Untangle NG Firewall, the SD-WAN Router gives the ability to set up a Software Defined Networking solution across one, or multiple offices providing an always connected, always secure solution.